-So, what can we conclude from this rather brief introduction into the fascinating world of the two types of dual characteristics found in prime numbers?
+What can we conclude from this rather brief introduction into the fascinating world of the two types of dual characteristics found in prime numbers?

 - 1. As prime numbers are the fundamental building blocks of all numbers, our study has to start with them. - 2.
 Prime numbers have two aspects that need to be studied as n/1 and also as 1/n, that is, from a relational, or reciprocal perspective.
 Thus prime numbers are like coins with two mirror sides.
 We study from the many to the one, as well as from the one to the many.
 I treat them as two sides of one reality.
-They are also mirrors of each other. - 3.
+They are mirrors of each other. - 3.
 Basic math consists of multiplication tables.
-These tables can be studied from two perspectives: their outward visible values, their Hyung Sang, and via the process of reduction, we discover their inner core or Sung Sang values.

-- 4. In the reducted tables of whole numbers, we discover the first evidence of yang-yin type mirrors and also palindromes. - 5.
-When moving to the 1/n aspect of a prime, or its reciprocal as it is called in mathematics, we discover perfect yang-yin mirrors in the calculation process (values taken out and values left over), as well as in the final result of such calculations. - 6.
+These tables can be studied from two perspectives: their outward visible values, their hyungsang, and via the process of reduction, we discover their inner core or sungsang values. - 4.
+In the reducted tables of whole numbers, we discover the first evidence of yang-yin type mirrors in their numeric differences. - 5.
+When moving to the 1/n aspect of a prime, or its reciprocal as it is called in mathematics, we discover perfect yang-yin mirrors in the calculation process (values taken out and values left over), as well as in the final result of such calculations, when analyzed from the perspective of numeric differences. - 6.
 Furthermore, we also discover in the prime number reciprocal a hidden structure, which is the foundation for the visible value.
-This hidden multiplication series, in light of Unification Thought, I have called the Sung Sang, and the outward visible appearance, and the result of the 1/n calculation, its Hyung Sang. - 7.
-The Sung Sang and Hyung Sang are co-dependent: the Sung Sang cannot express itself without the HYUNG SANG, and the HYUNG SANG cannot exist or be expressed without the Sung Sang.
-The invisible and the visible are two sides of ONE reality. - 8.
-The Sung Sang is the Subject, while the Hyung Sang is its Object. - 9.
-We also discovered that the process of reduction is present in the Sung Sang structure becoming its visible Hyung Sang expression, in prime number reciprocals, caused by the inevitable overlaps. - 10.
-The additional phenomena of palindromes are an integral part of the yang-yin mirrors we see in plenitude. - 11.
-Even though the written form of a number can only be two-dimensional, it is especially in these palindromes that we seemingly discover multi-directionality. - 12.
-We have discovered the centrality of the number 9.
+This hidden multiplication series, in light of Unification Thought, I have called the sungsang, and the outward visible appearance, and the result of the 1/n calculation, its hyungsang. - 7.
+The sungsang and hyungsang are co-dependent: the sungsang cannot express itself without the hyungsang, and the hyungsang cannot exist or be expressed without the sungsang.
+The invisible and the visible are two sides of one reality. - 8.
+The sungsang is the subject, while the hyungsang is its object. - 9.
+We also discovered that the process of reduction is present in the sungsang structure becoming its visible hyungsang expression, in prime number reciprocals, caused by the inevitable overlaps. - 10.
+Reduction and overlap are already a normal part of mathematics: we see it daily in the two-directional activity of addition and subtraction, as well as in two-directional multiplication and division.
+Thus in every day counting, we are constantly faced with invisible structures and visible results. - 11.
+Even though the written form of a number can only be two-dimensional, in palindromes we discover left-right directionality, and in palindrome tables we additionally see up-down. - 12.
+Palindromes are perfect examples of yang-yin type of dual characteristics. - 13.
+We have witnessed the pervasive centrality of the number 9.

-Personally, I find only confirmation and no conflict between my findings and Rev. Moon's delineation of the two types of dual characteristics: Sung Sang and Hyung Sang as well as Yang and Yin.
-In actuality, for me, it was exactly because of these dual types of distinctions in Unification Thought that I not only started to see a consistent pattern, but also found it the only possible and correct interpretative model to make sense out of the literally more than a thousand pages of notes I had produced during my initial enthusiastic, but yet unfocused research.
+Personally, I find only confirmation and no conflict between my findings and Rev. Moon's delineation of the two types of dual characteristics: sungsang and hyungsang as well as yang and yin.
+In actuality, for me, it was exactly because of these dual types of distinctions in Unification Thought that I not only started to see a consistent pattern, but also found it the only possible and correct interpretative model to make sense out of the literally more than a thousand pages of notes I had produced during my initial very enthusiastic, but yet unfocused research.